in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

     # You can choose if you want in2publish_core to create indexes for files.
 (Otherwise they would only be created
     # by proper usage of the FAL API or browsing the file list backend module)
     persistTemporaryIndexing: FALSE

+    # [BETA]
+    # It is possible for sys_file records to have different UIDs on local and foreign while referencing the same file
+    # due to the indexing behaviour of FAL.
+If this setting is set to FALSE you might see duplicate file entries in the
+    # publish files module.
+Enable this feature to merge the sys_files by identifier before showing them.
+    #
+    # WARNING: This feature will overwrite the UID of the foreign sys_file record if there are no references in the
+    # table sys_file_reference.
+No other table or relation will be checked.
+    #
+    # IMPORTANT: If the UID of the foreign sys_file entry is already used in sys_file_reference this feature will not
+    # overwrite the foreign UID to prevent severe damage or missing images on the foreign's frontend.
+    # Hence it's mostly worth the risk and relatively stable
+    mergeSysFileByIdentifier: FALSE

 # Set domain names for file preview without leading protocol (e.g. www.domain.org)
 filePreviewDomainName: